TerribleCodes/Web-Coursework-21.1/README.md

 ## About The Project
 Creating a website for the economic community to achieve their targets with the help of the concept sustainable development is the basic summary of this project.
-In fact, developing a website under the goal of “Decent work and Economic Growth”.
+The 8th goal of SDG which is "Decent Work and Economic Growth" is used throughout the project and its contents.

 <p align="right">(<a href="#top">back to top</a>)</p>